 As an environmentally-friendly and safe transport mode, inland waterway transport (IWT) is an important enabler for economic growth and competitiveness in the Danube Region.

 The Danube is an international waterway with 10 riparian countries, 9 of which being responsible for waterway maintenance.
-For coordinated basic infrastructure quality, the transnational cooperation of national waterway authorities is crucial.
+To ensure a coordinated basic infrastructure quality, the transnational cooperation of national waterway authorities is crucial.

-Transnational harmonised smart traffic infrastructure information for an entire transport corridor (here: Danube) is an important prerequisite for public authorities in order to be capable of satisfying user needs of the commercial IWT sector.
+A transnational harmonisation of smart traffic infrastructure information for the Danube as an entire transport corridor is an important prerequisite for public authorities in order to be capable of satisfying user needs of the commercial IWT sector.
 For instance, data about fairway conditions from all Danube countries will help vessel operators to optimise their voyage and transport planning, which is in most cases international.

-In addition to consolidating common standards and tools, the project’s results and outputs include user oriented information services.
+In addition to consolidating common standards and tools, the project’s results and outputs include user-oriented information services.
 These enable rapid information transfer on the quality of the waterway’s infrastructure.
-On the strategic level, cooperation with stakeholders (ecology, navigation) and coordination with political level (EUSDR) are project activities.
+On the strategic level, cooperation with stakeholders (ecology, navigation) and coordination with political level (EUSDR) are important project activities.

 - Start date